-This class prepares an individual in all phases of Emergency Medical Services with the focus on general emergency care, EMS foundations, airway management, patient assessment, and medical emergencies.
+This class builds on the Emergency Medical Technician I coursework as it prepares an individual in all phases of Emergency Medical Services care with the focus on general emergency care, patient assessment, traumatic Injuries, handling with Special Populations and EMS Operations.
 Senior adult and disabled retiree tuition waivers apply.
 Students must be 18 years of age.
 Text book required and available at the College Store.
 Transcript available.

 Learn to apply your knowledge of the theory and skills required to treat patients requiring both emergency and non-emergency advanced life support assessment and management.
 While under the direct supervision of a qualified preceptor, you will have the opportunity to participate in an individually scheduled, skill-based externship in a variety of settings including the pre-hospital field environment, clinics, and hospital emergency departments.
 No additional textbook purchase required.
 Documentation of the following information must be provided prior to the first day of class: a current AHA Healthcare Provider CPR card; proof of immunization for measles, mumps rubella, and varicella; HBV vaccination verification or waiver; and a negative TB skin test or a negative chest x-ray reading.
 Prerequisite: concurrent enrollment in EMS Foundations and continued successful participation in the program.
 Senior adult and disabled retiree tuition waivers apply.
 Transcript available.